dewdewOS/Dead-Ideas/ideas/Sentiment_Analysis.md

 ## Why

-- Helps buisnesses understand what the consumers want
+- Helps businesses understand what the consumers want
 - Provides useful insights on data
 - Is cool